Elements-Agency/benjaminjyoung/content/artwork/dying-in-a-snowfall/index.md

 ---
 date: 2025-02-26
-title: Snowfall
+title: Dying In A Snowfall
-description: Snowfall is a watercolor painting displaying the reality of that Feb 26th snowfall night.
+description: Dying In A Snowfall is a watercolor painting displaying the reality of that Feb 26th snowfall night.
 alt: A watercolor painting of a lone, hooded figure sits against a tree in a dark, snow-covered forest, evoking a sense of solitude and introspection.
 author: Benjamin J. Young

-aliases: [/snowfall]
+aliases: [/dying-in-snowfall, /artwork/snowfall, /snowfall]
 images: ['painting.jpg']
 videos: []